This is a list of species in The Future Is Wild and the tropes that fit them.

 - Portmanteau/Punny Name: Caracara + Killer.

-An armoured, slow moving rodent that resembles a cross between a turtle and a pangolin.
+An armoured, slow moving rodent descended from either the paca or the agouti.
+It resembles a cross between a turtle and a pangolin.
 It isn't fast, but its thick armor will protect it from anything.
 A larger and slender species lives in the North American Desert.

 - Bullying a Dragon: They eat the eggs of the vicious Carakillers.
-Justified since the Carakillers can't get past their armored plats.
+But it is justified, since the Carakillers can't get past their armored plates.

 - Exactly What It Says on the Tin: They have rattles on their backs.